 As part of our monthly meetings, we take time to critique each other's in-progress manuscripts.
-Members are encouraged to bring up to five double-spaced pages to be read aloud by the writer to attending members.
+Members are encouraged to bring up to five double-spaced pages to read aloud to attending members to get their input.

-For most writers, feedback is crucial, yet painful.
+For most writers, feedback is crucial, but it can be painful.
 It can be hard to hear someone tell you your masterpiece needs tweaking.
 For those who choose to participate, we have a few tips to keep in mind:

 Anyone attending their free meetings prior to joining is invited to provide critique to other members, but will not be eligible for their work to be critiqued at that time.
 Writers who are new to critique may not be comfortable hearing criticism of their work, so this policy allows potential members to see how critique works and get used to the idea.
 Once you are a paid member of the chapter, bring your five pages to the next meeting.